Return to the home page

 For new homeschoolers

 You must formally withdraw your child from school in order to avoid harassment from social services.
-Recently parents have been complaining so much that the HSLDA is suing NYC (insert link to article and petition here).
 There is nothing in the homeschooling regs about having to inform the school.
-Sending the school a copy of the letter of intent (LOI) should suffice, but personal stories shared by homeschooling parents lets us know that this is not working!
-Parents end up having to face social service workers who show up at their door unannounced expecting to find children whose education is being neglected.
-To avoid this, go down to the school in person, with a copy of your homeschooling paperwork such as the LOI and formally withdraw the child from the school in person.
+Sending the school a copy of the letter of intent (LOI) should suffice, but it is best to go down to the school in person, with a copy of your homeschooling paperwork such as the Letter of Intent, and formally withdraw the child from the school in person.
+You can legally do this at any time during the year.

 Back to Index